I like the mystery box: Masterchef Canada judge Claudio Aprile

-Uruguayan-born, Canadian-raised chef Claudio Aprile, who is one of the three judges on Masterchef Canada that airs on Indian television, opens up to mid-day about the contest, Canadian food and much more..
+Uruguayan-born, Canadian-raised chef Claudio Aprile, who is one of the three judges on Masterchef Canada that airs on Indian television, starting tonight, opens up to mid-day about the contest, Canadian food and much more..

 Uruguayan-born, Canadian-raised chef Claudio Aprile is one of the three judges on Masterchef Canada that airs on Indian television, starting tonight.
 Excerpts from an interview: